shazChaudhry/ClearScore_Devops_Challenge/README.md

 # One possible solution by __Shahzad Chaudhry__
 This is a simple solution to the DevOps challenge set above:
 - [Vagrant](https://www.vagrantup.com/docs/index.html) will be used to provision infrastructure on a local machine for the testing of WordPress stack
-- [Docker Community Edition for AWS](https://docs.docker.com/docker-for-aws/#docker-community-edition-ce-for-aws) will be used to provision infrastructure in AWS.
-This is for public facing blogs
+- [Docker Community Edition for AWS](https://docs.docker.com/docker-for-aws/#docker-community-edition-ce-for-aws), _which is based on a CloudFormation template_, will be used to provision infrastructure in AWS.
+This infrastructure will be used for public facing blogs
 - Docker will be used both as a container and orchestration technologies for standing up WordPress stack.
 The provided docker compose file will run anywhere Docker is installed.
 So, it is cloud / platform agnostic
   - Docker version 17.06.0-ce was used for testing this solution